 Spinal Decompression in Flower Mound TX

-Are you looking for spinal decompression in Flower Mound?
+Are you looking for spinal decompression in Flower Mound TX?
 You don't have to live in debilitating pain.
-Whether you have lower back pain, a pinched nerve, sciatica, radiating pain into the arms or legs, neck pain, or a variety of symptoms related to damaged or degenerative discs, spinal stenosis and post-operative complications, as well as syndromes of the lumbar and cervical spine.
+Whether you have lower back pain, a pinched nerve, sciatica, radiating pain into the arms or legs, neck pain, or a variety of symptoms related to damaged or degenerative discs, spinal stenosis, and post-operative complications, as well as syndromes of the lumbar and cervical spine.
 Spinal Decompression may be for you.

-This gentle, non-surgical procedure can provide lower back and neck pain relief, sciatica pain relief, and is a state-of-the-art procedure for, bulging, herniated or degenerative disc disease in the neck and lumbar regions.
+This gentle, non-surgical procedure can provide lower back and neck pain relief, and sciatica pain relief, and is a state-of-the-art procedure for, bulging, herniated, or degenerative disc disease in the neck and lumbar regions.

 If you're experiencing lower back pain, sciatica (leg pain), neck pain, arm numbness/tingling, degenerated disc, or bulging disc, spinal decompression is highly recommended for you.

-Those that do not qualify are patients with a broken vertebra, history of spinal fusion, artificial disc or have had multiple surgeries without recovery.
+Those that do not qualify are patients with a broken vertebra, a history of spinal fusion, or an artificial disc, or have had multiple surgeries without recovery.
 Additionally, patients with the following conditions are not ideal candidates: